|

 Controlling access to money and controlling activities are other abusive behaviors.

-What should I know about domestic violence?
 Violence against a partner

 or a child is a crime in all states.
 Each year, at least 2 million women are abused in this country.
 Abuse happens to people